Mortdale, New South Wales: Commercial area

 Mortdale consists mainly of residential dwellings with some commercial and industrial developments in the north-west corner.
 The main shopping centre is located on Morts Road and Pitt Street, near Mortdale railway station.
 Commercial and industrial developments are located along Boundary Road.

 A number of streets near the commercial area are named after notable streets in the Sydney CBD; These include: George Street, Martin Place, Pitt Street, Macquarie Place and Oxford Street.
 This is the only group of Sydney-wide streets named as such.

 Transport

-Mortdale railway station is on the Eastern Suburbs & Illawarra Line of the Sydney Trains network.
+Mortdale railway station is on the Illawarra railway line of the Sydney Trains network.
 Mortdale is a 30min (approx) train journey from the city.
-Punchbowl Bus Company services 944, 945 and 955 run throughout the week, with limited services on weekends.
+Mortdale sits on the T4 trainline, which may help to avoid delays as this line is separate from the rest of the network.
+U-Go Mobility services 944, 945 and 955 run throughout the week, with limited services on weekends.